Academic integrity: Impact of generative artificial intelligence

+Impact on academia

 Academic integrity means avoiding plagiarism and cheating, among other misconduct behaviours.
 Academic integrity is practiced in the majority of educational institutions, it is noted in mission statements, policies, procedures, and honor codes, but it is also being taught in ethics classes and being noted in syllabi.
 Many universities have sections on their websites devoted to academic integrity which define what the term means to their specific institution.
-Generally this concerns six core values: Fairness, honesty, trust, respect, responsibility, and courage.

-Honor code can help improve trust and honesty to students and give credits to those that actually wrote it.
-It can help teachers and students create an honor pledge that allows them to have severe punishments to those who committed academic dishonesty.
-The honor pledge is created before the assignment is assigned and need to be read over and signed, so it can show that the student is agreeing to not violate any rules.
+An honor pledge created before an assignment that is signed by students can help increase academic integrity.

 Universities have moved toward an inclusive approach to inspiring academic integrity, by creating Student Honor Councils as well as taking a more active role in making students aware of the consequences for academic dishonesty.

-Academic Integrity is also the meaning of what it truly feels to be involved with many on campus activities, and making contributions to local community.

-Gary Pavela, Director of Judicial Programs and Student Ethical Development, University of Maryland stated that "Promoting student moral development requires affirming shared values.
-More colleges are starting to focus on one value that goes to the heart of the academic enterprise: a commitment to honesty in the pursuit of truth."

 To promote the academic integrity, publication ethics, and responsible research in the higher education system in India, the University Grants Commission (India) enacted the "UGC (Promotion of Academic Integrity and Prevention of Plagiarism in Higher Educational Institutions) Regulations, 2018" on July 23, 2018.
 The Regulations then recommend some institutional mechanisms to eliminate the scope of plagiarism.